Recommended Hardware for Unreal Engine:

 Because of how inconsistent those lists can be, we've taken the time to perform testing to determine what hardware runs Unreal Engine the best.
 Based on this testing, we have come up with our own list of recommended hardware.

-For most users, the Intel Core i7 7820X 8 Core 3.6GHz (4.3/4.5GHz Turbo) is a terrific choice.
-Due to the major pricing adjustment that occurred with the launch of the "Skylake-X" CPUs, this 8 core CPU is actually slightly more affordable than the previous generation 6 core CPU.
-In addition, it supports Turbo Boost 3.0 which allows two of the eight cores to run at up to 4.5GHz for tasks that only require the use of one or two cores.
+For most users, the Intel Core i9 9900K 8 Core 3.6GHz (5.0GHz Turbo) is a terrific choice.
+This is among the first mainstream processors from Intel to have 8 cores, and it does so while maintaining high clock speeds and Hyperthreading.
+In addition, it supports Turbo Boost which allows two of the eight cores to run at up to 5GHz for tasks that only require the use of one or two cores.
 This makes it a terrific and balanced CPU for almost everything in Unreal Engine including light baking, compiling, and general work in the editor.

 Currently, Unreal Engine utilizes the video card solely to display the graphics on the screen.
 Many applications in other fields have begun using the GPU for other tasks as well, but this has not yet been implemented in the Unreal Editor.
 Because of this, a faster video card will give you a higher FPS in the viewport or in a stand-alone game, but likely will not improve your productivity in other tasks.

 We currently offer three video cards on our Unreal Engine workstations depending on your budget and whether you are planning on developing VR content:

-- NVIDIA GeForce GTX 1080 Ti 11GB - With 11GB of VRAM and terrific performance for the price, the GTX 1080 Ti is one of the best GPUs to use for video game development and our recommendation if you plann on developing VR content.
+- NVIDIA GeForce RTX 2080 Ti 11GB - With 11GB of VRAM and terrific performance for the price, the RTX 2080 Ti is one of the best GPUs to use for video game development and our recommendation if you plan on developing VR content.
 The high amount of VRAM makes it suitable for workstation with three or even four 4K displays and the extra power is great for games that have not been optimized.

 The amount of RAM you need is going to depend on your specific project and whether you do RAM-intensive tasks like building lighting.
 However, as a general rule of thumb we recommend